Step‑by‑Step Guide: How to Flush Your Water Heater for Maximum Efficiency

 Why Flushing Your Water Heater Matters

 Water heater maintenance isn’t just a good idea.
 It’s integral for the longevity of your water heater.
 Regular water heater flushing removes mineral and sediment buildup, improving the water heater’s efficiency.
-Besides eliminating popping and rumbling sounds, this maintenance task can lower your energy costs, boost water quality, prevent corrosion, and reduce the likelihood of premature failure.
+Besides eliminating popping and rumbling sounds, taking the time to flush the system can lower your energy costs, boost water quality, prevent corrosion, and reduce the likelihood of premature failure that leads to emergency repairs on your water heater.

 How Often Should You Flush Your Water Heater?